Ajn0r/matilda-illustration/README.md

 - Kevin Powell's Youtube channel for learning the basics of CSS grid & flexbox.
 - W3 Scool
 - Code Institure course material
+- Code Institute Slack channel

-## Media
+## Special thanks to

-- Unsplash for all background images
+- My mentor at Code Institue Spencer Barriball
-- All other images are from the artist herself, Matilda Andersson
+- Matilda Andersson for letting me use her work
+- Kevin Powell for an easy to understand tutorial on CSS Grid & Flexbox

 ## The future for the website